quicwg/ops-drafts/draft-ietf-quic-manageability.md

 established during the initial handshake exchange, and are therefore not visible.

-Initial, Handshake, and the Short Header packets transmitted after the handshake belong to cryptographic and transport contexts.
+Initial, Handshake, and the 1-RTT packets transmitted after the handshake belong to cryptographic and transport contexts.
 The Client Completion
 {{fig-init-complete}} and the Server Completion {{fig-hs-complete}} datagrams finish these first two contexts, by sending the final acknowledgment and